hackclub/terminalcraft/submissions/bicycle/README.md

 * `-n, --no-shuffle` Deal cards without shuffling
 * `-h, --help` Displays this help message

-The row size, hand size, number of decks and seed all must be at least 1.
+The row size, hand size, and number of decks all must be at least 1.

 # Installation
 ## Binaries